 Students must apply for graduation during the semester they intend to graduate.
 The following are deadline dates for applying to graduate: May graduation -- February 1; August graduation -- June 1; December graduation -- Oct.
-1. Graduation applications can be obtained at the Office of Graduate Studies, or from the WCU Grad Office web page (www.wcupa.edu/grad).
-In the event the student does not graduate the semester they applied, the student must re-apply for graduation.
+1. Graduation applications can be obtained at the Graduate School Office, or from the WCU Grad Office web page (www.wcupa.edu/grad).
+In the event the student does not graduate the semester they applied; the student must re-apply for graduation.